remibrnl/projet-dblp/README.md

 The 2-grams used are all the combinations composed with letters a-z, numbers 0-9 and the blanck charater " ".

--The algorithm FastMap (geometrical computes) is used to compute all the matrix dimensions into two singles coordinates
+- The algorithm FastMap (geometrical computes) is used to compute all the matrix dimensions into two singles coordinates